malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 ** See [[Invention - use APA format in reference lists]]

 # Step 3: Present
-<red>Online 2020 - we might not be able to practice eye contact and gestures presenting online</red>
+<red>Online 2020 a) We will start this step AFTER Golden Week, and b) presenting online will change grading system because eye contact and gestures work differently </red>
 * Present, including your summary and response
 ** Notes OK, but that will hurt your gestures and eye contact.
 If you do:
 ** A4 printed sheet is easiest.
 Tablet OK.
 Phone too small.
 Laptop too big.